EasyPost/easypost-csharp/UPGRADE_GUIDE.md

 });
 ```

+## 5.0 Drop RestSharp Dependency

+*Likelihood of Impact: **Medium***

+The RestSharp dependency in this library has been dropped in favor of using the `System.Net.Http` and `Newtonsoft.Json` libraries directly.

+This should have no impact on the end-user experience of using this library, but if you were reliant on the RestSharp dependency in this library being transitively used for another aspect of your codebase, you will need to now install RestSharp directly.

 ## 5.0 Naming Conventions

 *Likelihood of Impact: **Medium***

-A number of classes and properties have been renamed or altered:
+The following classes and properties have been renamed or altered:

 - `Smartrate` is now `SmartRate`